Logo

 FAQs

-What is 9-box performance and potential matrix?
+1. What is the nine-box performance and potential matrix?

-What is the difference between performance and potential?
+2. What is the difference between performance and potential?

-How does the 9-box grid work?
+3. How does the nine-box grid work?

-Originally published January 4 2021, Updated August 19 2021
+Originally published January 4 2021, Updated August 2 2024

 Written by